iamaaditya/iamaaditya.github.io/notes/index.md

   -
 ---

 This page is used to collect notes.

-These are meant for quick and dirty collection of notes, ideas and information.
-I keep them public for my own ease of access; however you are welcome to read/copy the contents (MIT License) .
-Factual accuracy is not guranteed in these notes.
-However, I would welcome anyone to add or make minor changes to these notes.
-In that case, just send a pull request at the github repo https://github.com/iamaaditya/iamaaditya.github.io
-If you however prefer to email, then :: aprakash   @     brandeis     .     edu
+I use this to share relevant notes, links and documents with my friends and colleagues.
+Feel free to browse them.
+If you landed on this page looking for specific information or link and could not find it then please let me know aprakash   @     brandeis     .     edu

 # Presentations
- These are the google doc links of the presentations I have given in class, or seminars or other invited talks.
-These were the most requested urls !
+ These are the presentations or class slides for the seminar talks or classroom lectures I have given.
+These are the most requested urls, and main reason for creation of this page.

  * [General purpose GPU Computing and CUDA]( https://docs.google.com/presentation/d/1E2eVPSQ_FDCuyIO1r3zLvGQ_-ykloWaIFGeZP8jD1H8/edit?usp=sharing )  - Nov 30, 2015
  * [RNN, LSTM, NTM, GRU, RMVA, OMG !!]( https://docs.google.com/presentation/d/1A_jCyXKX7-rJcmL3t56nCn9M6itDZ6nRRutyYFRSoSk/edit?usp=sharing )  - Nov 18, 2015